DataDog/documentation/content/en/integrations/pivotal_platform.md

     cf create-buildpack datadog-cloudfoundry-buildpack ./datadog-cloudfoundry-buildpack-latest.zip
     ```

-2. **Push your application with the Datadog buildpack and your buildpacks.** The process to push your application with multiple buildpacks is described in the [Pivotal Platform documentation][4].
+2. **Push your application with the Datadog buildpack and your buildpacks.** The process to push your application with multiple buildpacks is described in [Pushing an App with Multiple Buildpacks][1].

     ```shell
     cf push <YOUR_APP> --no-start -b binary_buildpack